 Below is a preview of the first videos in Grade 1 Math.
 Click here to see the Chinese Khan Academy YouTube channel.

-Please note that Khan Academy also has Singapore math videos, but they are not listed in their playlists.
+Please note that Khan Academy also has Singapore math videos, but those videos are not listed in their playlists.
 If you’re interested in Singapore math, click here to view Singapore math videos.

 3. Junyi Academy – Chinese Math, Biology, Physics, Chemistry, & more